open-toast/gummy-bears/README.md

 # Gummy Bears

-D8 sugar for all of your _animal sniffing_ needs.
+_D8 sugar for all of your animal sniffing needs_.

+This project provides _Animal Sniffer_ signatures for Android API levels 19 and above that account for additional APIs available via desugaring.
+Read the [Background](#background) section below if none of this makes sense.

 ## Background